jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Discards/Peach cobbler.md

 ---
 ## Directions:

-1. Mix the eggs, salt, sugar and vanilla in a bowl.
+1. Add the sliced peaches, sugar and salt to a saucepan and stir to combine.
-2. Blend the discard with milk if necessary, add to the egg mixture.
-3. Add olive oil.
-4. Add flour, almond flour and baking soda.
-5. Cover the tray with parchment paper.
-6. Arrange the fruit and cover them with sugar.
-(Macerate fruit in sugar + lemon zest for 15 minutes for sharper fruit definition.)
-7. Pour the batter over and bake 180C about 30 minutes.
+2. Cook on medium heat for just a few minutes, until the sugar is dissolved and helps to bring out juices from the peaches.
+Remove from heat and set aside.
+3. Preheat oven to 350 degrees F. Slice butter into pieces and add to a 9x13 inch baking dish.
+Place the pan in the oven while it preheats, to allow the butter to melt.
+Once melted, remove the pan from the oven.
+4. In a large bowl mix together the flour, sugar, baking powder, and salt.
+Stir in the milk, just until combined.
+Pour the mixture into the pan, over the melted butter and smooth it into an even layer.
+5. Spoon the peaches and juice (or canned peaches, if using) over the batter.
+Sprinkle cinnamon/ginger/oatmeal/nuts generously over the top.
+6. Bake at 350 degrees for about 38-40 minutes.
+Serve warm, with a scoop of ice cream, if desired.

 ---